commercionetwork/commercio-consortium/upgrade/2.2.0-3.0.0/en/README.md

    ```bash
    systemctl restart cnd
    ```
-   The knot should stop at the height `2248540`.
+   The node should stop at the height `2248540`.
 Check with

    ```bash
    journalctl -u cnd -f